thomaxxl/safrs-example/README.md

 ## Overview

-Docker image with tests and examples, created by @wicol
+Docker image with tests and examples, created by [wicol](https://github.com/wicol)

 ## Test/example repo for SAFRS